 - Drivers and passengers not wearing seat belts and/or child restraints

 Community Road Watch teams monitor and record driver behaviour so that action can then be taken.
-This might include warning letters or police visits to motorists and ultimately, prosecutions.

 If you are interested in finding out more about Community Roadwatch or volunteering to become a Roadwatch member, please contact your local your Neighbourhood Policing Team.